-Special Populations: Elderly patients (≥ 65 years old) and renal/hepatic impairment: Trurapi can be used in elderly patients and patients with renal or hepatic impariment; glucose monitoring should be intensified and dose adjusted on an individual basis.
+Special Populations: Elderly patients (≥ 65 years old) and renal/hepatic impairment: Trurapi can be used in elderly patients and patients with renal or hepatic impairment; glucose monitoring should be intensified and dose adjusted on an individual basis.
 Paediatric population: Trurapi can be used in adolescents and children aged 1 year and above in preference to soluble human insulin when a rapid onset of action might be beneficial, for example, in the timing of the injections in relation to meals.
-The safety and efficacy in children below 1 year of age have not been established.
+The safety and efficacy in children below 1 year of age have not been established any of the excipients.

-Contraindications: Hypersensitivity to insulin aspart or to any of the excipients.
+Contraindications: Hypersensitivity to insulin aspart or to

 Precautions and Warnings: Traceability: The name and the batch number of the administered product should be clearly recorded to improve the traceability.
+Injection technique: Patients must be instructed to perform